 - a.
-A Respondent whose conduct falls within the "Unacceptable" list set forth in the Fitness Standards may not file a Petition for Fitness Determination and may not obtain CFP® certification. - b.
-A Respondent who the Fitness Standards requires to obtain a fitness determination from the DEC may file a Petition for Fitness Determination requesting a determination of fitness for CFP® certification if Respondent has signed the Pathway to CFP® Certification Agreement. - c.
-Enforcement Counsel may deliver to a Respondent who is required to file a Petition for Fitness Determination, and contemporaneously file with the DEC, a Notice to Commence Petition for Fitness Determination ("Fitness Notice").
+AIf a Respondent whose has engaged in conduct falls within the "Unacceptable" listthat presents an Absolute Bar as set forth in the Fitness Standards-, then Respondent may not file a Petition for Fitness Determination and may not obtain CFP® certification. - b.
+Alf a Respondent who has engaged in conduct that renders a Respondent Currently Ineligible for CFP® certification as set forth in the Fitness Standards requires to obtain a fitness determination from the DEC, then Respondent may not file a Petition for Fitness Determination requesting a determination of fitness for CFP® certification if Respondent has signed. - b.c.
+If a Respondent has engaged in conduct that requires Respondent to file a Petition for Fitness as set forth in the Fitness Standards, then Respondent must (i) sign the Pathway to CFP® Certification Agreement, and (b) file a Petition for Fitness in which Respondent requests an order finding ethical fitness for CFP® certification. - e.d.
+Enforcement Counsel maymust deliver to a Respondent who is required to file a Petition for Fitness Determination, and contemporaneously file with the DEC, a Fitness Notice to Commence Petition for Fitness Determination ("Fitness Notice").
 The Fitness Notice must include numbered paragraphs setting forth with factual detail the reasons the Fitness Standards require Respondent to file a Petition for Fitness Determination.
 Enforcement Counsel will use reasonable efforts to redact any exhibits to the Fitness Notice pursuant to Article 6.1.
-Enforcement Counsel may amend the Fitness Notice at any time. - d.
-A former CFP® professional seeking reinstatement whose certification has been suspended or temporarily barred must file a Petition for Reinstatement Eligibility and is not eligible to file a Petition for Fitness Determination.
+Enforcement Counsel may amend the Fitness Notice at any time. - d.e.
+A former CFP[®] professional seeking reinstatement whose certification has been suspended or temporarily barred must file a Petition for Reinstatement Eligibility and is not eligible to file a Petition for Fitness Determination.